Chauncey Billups: Return to Detroit (2013–2014)

 On July 16, 2013, Billups signed a two-year, $5 million contract to return to the Detroit Pistons.
-More knee problems caused him to miss most of the 2013–14 season, as he appeared in his fewest games since the 1999–2000 season and averaged career lows in points, minutes, steals, field goal percentage, and three-point percentage during the year.
+More knee problems caused him to miss most of the 2013–14 season, as he appeared in his fewest games since the 1999–2000 season and averaged career lows in points, minutes, steals, field goal percentage and three-point percentage during the year.
 The Pistons finished the season at 29–53 and missed the postseason.

-On June 30, 2014, the Pistons announced they would not pick up their team option on Billups' contract for the 2014–15 season.
+On June 30, 2014, the Pistons announced they would not pick up their team option on Billups's contract for the 2014–15 season.

 On September 9, 2014, Billups announced his retirement from the NBA after 17 years.
 Billups cited his health as the main reason for his retirement, as he never appeared in more than 22 games in his last three seasons in the league.

-On February 10, 2016, the Pistons retired Billups' No. 1 jersey.
+On February 10, 2016, the Pistons retired Billups's No. 1 jersey.